• Skip to main content

 Overview

-• Surgical approaches to the shoulder are essential for treating trauma, instability, and degenerative conditions.
+Surgical approaches to the shoulder are fundamental in managing:

-• Understanding anatomy, patient positioning, and structures at risk is crucial for safe and effective surgery.
+A thorough understanding of anatomy, positioning, and structures at risk is essential for safe and effective surgery.

 • Patient positioning